Is TMJ Causing Your Headaches?

-Have you ever wondered why left arm pain is a common symptom of heart attack?
-It’s not because a heart attack actually makes your arm hurt, it’s because your brain thinks heart pain is coming from the arm.
+Have you ever wondered why left arm pain is a common symptom of a heart attack?
+It’s not because a heart attack actually makes your arm hurt; it’s because your brain thinks heart pain is coming from the arm.
 This is known as referred pain, and it can also work when your brain thinks jaw pain is a headache.
-It sounds crazy, but this is one explanation for ice cream headaches—the pain is really in the upper part of your mouth, but your brain thinks it’s a headache.
+It sounds crazy, but this is one explanation for ice cream headaches—the pain is in the upper part of your mouth, but your brain thinks it’s a headache.

 Referred pain headaches are alleviated by treating and eliminating jaw pain.

 Receive Effective Headache Treatment in Wilmington